 To understand why, we need to learn a bit about how soya is grown, bought and sold.
 If this sounds a little confusing, it’s because it is.
 And Tesco is counting on people not caring enough to read up on this – so they can continue business as usual.

 Here’s how it all fits together.
 Most soya is sold by giant traders on a global market – and about 90% of it goes into animal feed.

-The problem is that these traders don’t offer a separate supply of soya from sustainable farms.
+The problem is that the supply of segregated soy is miniscule.
 The good stuff and the bad stuff is all mixed together.
 That means Tesco and other companies basically have no idea where their soya came from, or how it was grown.

 So while Tesco may not buy meat from Brazil, much of the chicken and pork on their shelves is fed on Brazilian soya, and produced by companies owned by Amazon rainforest destroyers.

 These companies are Moy Park and Tulip, two UK meat producers who are owned by JBS.
 JBS is the world’s biggest meat processor and has been repeatedly linked to deforestation in the Amazon, as well as human rights violations.

 So Tesco are hiding behind confusing supply chains as a way to carry on business as usual, while telling their customers they’re on track to meet their 2020 zero deforestation targets.

 Much like BP, Shell and Easyjet’s unreliable and ineffective carbon offsetting schemes, these supermarket corporations are trying to distance themselves from environmental damage their products cause, through business technicalities they think most people will never find out about.
 But we can’t let them get away with it.